Cocks and Hens Club History

 Why “Cocks and Hens”?

-No-one can remember when the name Cocks and Hens was introduced.
+No-one can remember when the name Cocks and Hens was introduced to the club.
 Present members recall that the name was in use at least before World War II, but it’s believed that the name was used much earlier in the club’s history, since it is a particularly Victorian term.

-1. A "Cock-and-Hen Club" was a commonly used phrase throughout the 1800s and especially from the 1830s onwards.
+1. A "Cock-and-Hen Club" was a commonly used phrase throughout the 1800s and especially during the Victorian period.
 It referred to any club that admitted both men and women.
 It contrasted with the exclusive men-only clubs and the male dominated university institutions that proliferated Victorian society.
-In some contexts it was used irreverently to imply seedy goings-on, especially amongst the “lower-classes”, but in high society, at a time of great social change, for a club based in a ladies college and amongst many advocates for women’s rights, its use would have had a clear message - that this was a progressive club for the informal enjoyment of both sexes.
+In some contexts it was used irreverently to imply seedy goings-on, especially amongst the “lower-classes”, but in high-society, at a time of great social change, for a club based in a pioneering ladies college, amongst many of the most vocal advocates for women’s rights, its use would have had a clear message - that this was a progressive club for the informal enjoyment of both sexes.

 2. In the 1880s, Cambridge University members had a habit of shortening names just as they do today.
-Croquet & Tennis club would most easily have been shortened to “Croq & Tens “, - an easy step away from “Cock and Hens” and the progressive message it sent out.
+Croquet & Tennis club would most easily have been shortened to “Croqs & Tens “, - an easy step away from “Cocks and Hens”.

-Despite the longevity of the official name “Cambridge University Croquet and Lawn Tennis Club”, in 2019, when the club applied for charity status, the Charity Commissioners insisted that permission from the University was needed in order to include their name in the title.
+Despite the longevity of the official name of “Cambridge University Croquet and Lawn Tennis Club”, in 2019, when the club applied for charity status, the Charity Commissioners insisted that permission from the University was needed in order to include their name in the title.
 Permission was unsurprisingly withheld as there never had been any official affiliation.
-As a result, a version of the informally used Cock and Hen club became “Cocks and Hens” and thus became the Club’s official name for the first time in over 100 years of use.
+As a result, the informally used “Cocks and Hens” became the Club’s official name for the first time in probably over 100 years of use.

 A link with more information on the use of “Cock and Hen Club” will be available soon.